NIVeriStandAdd-Ons/CAN-Frame-Protection-Custom-Device/README.md

 ### Description ###

 The CAN Frame Protection addon allows the user to easily select data channels for calculating a CRC or checksum.
 It creates and maps rolling counters and CRC/checksum channels to selected outgoing signals.
+It also allows NI-985x modules to be used in VeriStand.

 ### Help ###